Last Updated on February 18, 2023

 I went on my Blue Cave excursion with Providenca Charter.
 The tour is $110 per person and to me, the price is so inexpensive for the experiences included.

 First, you go to the Blue Cave and they make the best of the waiting time by bringing you around Biševo Island to Monk Seal Cave and small beach inlets.
-The tour then includes a visit to Vis Island, Stiniva Cove, the Blue Lagoon, and the island of Hvar.
+The tour then includes a visit to Vis Island, Stiniva Cove, the Blue Lagoon, and Hvar town.

-I hope your journey to the Blue Cave is smooth sailing now that you have these tips in your back pocket!
+I hope your journey to the Blue Cave in Croatia is smooth sailing now that you have these tips!